Order Optimal Bounds for One-Shot Federated Learning over non-Convex Loss Functions: Discussions

 A drawback of the MRE-NC algorithms is that each machine requires to know $m$ in order to set the number of levels for the grids.
 This can be circumvented by considering infinite number of levels, and letting the probability that $p$ is chosen from level $l$ decrease exponentially with $l$.
 As another drawback of the MRE-NC algorithms, note that each machine $i$ needs to compute the minimizer $\theta^p$ of its local function $F^i$ in a small cube around the corresponding point $p$.
 Since $F^i$ is a non-convex function, finding $\theta^p$ is in general computationally exhaustive.
 Although this will not affect our theoretical bounds, it would further limit the applicability of MRE-NC algorithm in practice.
 Moreover, it is good to point a possible trade off between the coefficients in the precision and probability exponent of our bounds.
 More specifically, if we multiply the upper bound in Theorem~\ref{th:main upper c} by a constant, then the corresponding probability exponent will be multiplied by the square of the same constant.
 In this way, one can obtain smaller upper bounds for larger values of $mn$.

 For future works, given the poor scaling of the lower bound in terms of $m$ and $d$, it would be important to devise scalable heuristics that are practically efficient in one shot learning system classes of interest, like neural networks.
-Moreover, efficient exact solutions might be possible under further assumptions on the class of functions and distributions.
+Moreover, efficient accurate solutions might be possible under further assumptions on the class of functions and distributions.
+On the theory side, the bounds in this paper are minimax bounds.
+From a practical perspective, it is important to develop average case bounds under reasonable assumptions.
+Another interesting direction is to relax the assumption of fixed $n$ number of samples per machine, and to prove lower and upper bounds if the $i$th machine receives $n_i$ samples.